-Florida’s Constitution allows the Governor the executive power of clemency.[1]
-Clemency is defined as “the constitutionally authorized process by which the Governor, may with the approval of two members of the Cabinet, grant full or conditional pardons, restore civil rights, commute punishment, and remit fines and forfeitures for offenses.”[2]
-Alongside granting clemency, the Governor also has the sole authorization to deny clemency.[3]
+Clemency is granted when the Governor, with the approval of two members of the Cabinet, grants full or conditional pardons.
+Alongside granting clemency, the Governor also has the sole authorization to deny clemency.

 Who is on the Clemency Board?

-This type of clemency releases an individual from any punishment or guilty associated with any Florida conviction.
+This type of clemency releases an individual from any punishment or guilt associated with any Florida conviction.
 This is an all-encompassing type of clemency because it restores the applicant’s rights of citizenship in totality and includes the right to own, possess, or use firearms.

 A Pardon Without Firearm Authority

-This type of clemency also releases a person from the guilty and punishment associated with their criminal conviction.
+This type of clemency also releases a person from the guilt and punishment associated with their criminal conviction.
 It is one step behind a “Full Pardon” because it restores the applicant’s rights of citizenship in totality but does not include the right to own, possess, or use firearms.

 A Pardon for a Misdemeanor